Alerinos/M2-System-Carousel/README.md

 1.)
 Find the reward() function, paste your SQL into the database where it will receive the prize.
 The $item variable is the item ID.
 2.)
 Check the status of your points in the getPoints() function 3.)
 In the subtractPoints() function you must subtract points from your account.
+4.)
+Create a folder called item and place there pictures of your items in png.

 $this->account - User account ID
 $this->price - Price for using the draw